Facilitation of skin-to-skin care and parental involvement through the physical environment

 For hospital

-• Ensure space for both parents caring for the infant skin-to-skin contact throughout the 24 hours.
+• Ensure space for both parents caring for the infant to provide skin-to-skin contact throughout the 24 hours.

 B (Moderate quality)